HIPAA Privacy Rules: Compliance with HIPAA Laws and Regulations

 As these are just a few examples, be sure to do your research to find the best technology solutions that streamline operations and ensure HIPAA compliance.

-What are some practical first steps to to comply with HIPAA privacy laws?
+What are some practical first steps to comply with HIPAA privacy laws?

 First, understand the HIPAA Privacy Rules and what they require of you.
 Then, develop a plan to implement those requirements in your organization.
 You should educate your employees on HIPAA privacy and security requirements, as well as develop policies and procedures to ensure that your organization is in compliance.